datastax/dsbulk/manual/settings.md

 #### --executor.continuousPaging.enabled _&lt;boolean&gt;_

 Enable or disable continuous paging.

-If the target cluster does not support continuous paging, traditional paging will be used regardless of this setting.
+Note that if the target cluster does not support continuous paging, or if the consistency level is not `ONE` or `LOCAL_ONE` (see `driver.query.consistency`), traditional paging will be used regardless of this setting.

 Default: **true**.